4Charlie4/readMeGenerator/README.md

 ## Test

 To test you can use your own information and project to get a feel for it.
 On github some of my information will be presented in the readme you can use that if needed.
+Video of use can be found in demonstration folder.

 ## Contact